 8. No more cold calls.
 Use the information to do warm outreach.

-An introduction received via LinkedIn is much warmer than a cold call because it comes with trust.
-You’re not the stranger trying to upsell something; you come with a recommendation from a person that the receiver has a connection to, or you share a common membership in a professional group.
+An introduction via LinkedIn is much warmer than a cold call because it comes with trust.
+You’re not the stranger trying to upsell something; you come with a recommendation from a person to whom the receiver has a connection, or you share a joint membership in a professional group.

 9. Search with Advanced Filters and use messaging, aka InMail.

 One of the best features of having a LinkedIn Premium or Sales Navigator account is using Advanced Filters in a search.
-Not only can you search by company and relationship, but Premium advanced search on LinkedIn allows you to search by function, location, seniority level, and group size, as well.
+Not only can you search by company and relationship, but Premium advanced search on LinkedIn allows you to search by function, location, seniority level, and group size.
 Pair that with Messages (aka InMail), and now you can contact prospects directly without a referral.

-When I write relevant personal emails using InMail with the research I get via LinkedIn, I almost always respond.
+I almost always respond when I write relevant personal emails using InMail with the research I get via LinkedIn.

 9. Create your LinkedIn group

 Starting a group gives you control over its content and reach.
-You can choose to open the group only to people you know, or you can open it up to a much larger audience.
+You can choose to open the group only to people you know or open it up to a much larger audience.
 The goal is to engage your audience and leverage your thought leadership to make a difference with your group members.

 LinkedIn offers tips for consultants using the channel to build their business, demonstrate areas of expertise, and leverage their network.